Conky-for-macOS/default-themes/README.md

 All Widgets and Themes have been converted to 1.10 syntax.

-*DISCLAIMER:* I **DO NOT own nor have created any of these conky Widgets / Themes except of one (npyl-process-panel) which is based on conky_seamod irc.**
+*DISCLAIMER:* I **DO NOT own nor have created any of these conky Widgets / Themes except of some (e.g. npyl-process-panel which is based on conky_seamod irc).**

 The creator is usually written inside the respective Theme / Widget.